 Often, material designed for kids isn’t always fun for adults.
 Here’s another way gaming has a neat bonus to bonding.
 Without gaming, a person might have to sit down and try to engage with material that they dislike.
 I have nothing but respect for people who do in the interest of taking an interest in their kid’s interests, but with gaming, the focus isn’t always on the franchise or intellectual property so much as it is on the concept of playing.

-You might loathe Adventure Time, but playing an Adventure Time game with your kid is probably a pretty fun time.
-Same goes for games like LEGO Harry Potter, which are fun and silly platformers that allow players to cooperate to solve puzzles and traverse stages.
+You might loathe Animal Crossing, but playing a game with your kid is probably a pretty fun time.
+Same goes for games like the LEGO series, which are fun and silly platformers that allow players to cooperate to solve puzzles and traverse stages.
 It reminds me of Goof Troop for the Super Nintendo, which is a fantastic game that feels like a Disney-fied The Legend of Zelda.
 My father and I would indulge in cartoon violence, kick around blocks to solve puzzles, slide around on virtual ice, and generally just have a blast.
 I doubt that he cares too much about the characters all that much, although I will say that it is fitting that the characters themselves were a father and son.

 Gaming also doesn’t require a whole lot of effort physically and is a hobby that you can bring with you into old age.
 Nintendo Wii’s were a common staple in nursing homes for a bit and it’s easy to see why; people who couldn’t go bowling could still experience the spirit of the sport with one another.

 Video games are everywhere and are a large part of our culture.
 We enjoy playing them, talking about them, sharing them, and watching them.
 I think it’s worth taking a step back to notice the potential they have to bring us all together from time to time.
 But, as always, enjoy all things in moderation.
 Fishing trips and catch are still fun ways to spend some time too.